imiled/DL_Tools_For_Finance/README.md

 ```
 python3 step5_guess_future_marketstate_from_image.py
 ```

-Take an image of an historical graph from a market webpage like investing.com  and save it to the ImageM/ folder with name image1.PNG or you can change the value of image_path to the link you need.
+Take an image of an historical graph from a market webpage like investing.com, crop the image to only fit the graph and save it to the ImageM/ folder with name image1.PNG or you can change the value of image_path to the link you need.

 This execution tell us which market state in the future is the best representative.